 Even though I have put in an enormous amount of effort, these horological pieces would have never materialised without the support of Frank Heydrich, Ben Birkett, Thomas Mond, and Ingomar Gaksch.
 Certainly working as a team was crucial to the successful outcome of these projects.
 This collaborative effort also played a significant part in the conceptualization of the ‘Hemisphere’.

 For quite a while I had a basic idea for a bold industrial watch.
-The eureka moment occurred when I saw a brilliant timepiece (on the popular Facebook group Premium Mechanical Microbrands) by the multi talented Martin Pauli (Angular Momentum) called the ‘Blue, Green & Bronze’.
+The eureka moment occurred when I saw a brilliant timepiece (on the popular Facebook group Premium Mechanical Microbrands) by the multi-talented Martin Pauli (Angular Momentum) called the ‘Blue, Green & Bronze’.
 The brutalist 55mm x 30mm solid handcrafted solid bronze case was virtually identical to the one I had envisioned for my piece.
 Instantly I contacted Martin and he generously manufactured another similar one to the same specifications.
 This would act as the perfect framework to construct the ‘Hemisphere’ around.
-Subsequently I presented my concept to skilled watchmaker and watch restoration expert Ben Birkett.
+Subsequently, I presented my concept to a skilled watchmaker and watch restoration expert Ben Birkett.

 What makes collaborating with Ben Birkett really special (and previously Frank Heydrich) is that we visualise the overall aesthetic in a similar way.
-For example, we both thought that setting tiny globes into the bezel would create an amazing dome like (hemisphere) effect.
+For example, we both thought that setting tiny globes into the bezel would create an amazing dome-like (hemisphere) effect.
 Originally black Onyx seemed the natural choice because it worked well for the ‘Pure Carbon’.
-However, as the project progressed carbon fiber became a more logical solution due to the fact that the hands and crown are constructed from this material.
+However, as the project progressed carbon fibre became a more logical solution due to the fact that the hands and crown are constructed from this material.
 The only problem was finding someone who could manufacture microscopic 4mm spheres from this fabric.
 Fortunately, talented Austrian craftsman Ingomar Gaksch was up for the challenge.